We foster each child's personal growth.

-In Lower School, we focus on establishing solid academic skills as well as fostering the personal growth of each child.
-A strong emphasis on reading, language arts, mathematics, and writing is enhanced by computer classes, hands-on science and social studies projects, exploration of the fine and performing arts, continued study of the Spanish language, and participation in physical education.
+Lower School focuses on establishing solid academic skills and fostering each child’s personal growth.
+A strong emphasis on reading, language arts, mathematics, and writing is enhanced by incorporating science and technology, social studies, fine and performing arts, continued study of the Spanish language, and participation in physical education.

 It is in these early grades that exploration of the world sparks the students’ love of learning and active participation in their own education.
 As they progress through Lower School, students begin to take responsibility for their own learning, actions, and belongings.
 A partnership of parent, student, and teacher allows children the opportunity to take risks and to challenge themselves in a supportive and safe environment.